roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-08 ****** byStoryTeller07© Surely this young girl didn't know about such things!
+Surely this young girl didn't know about such things!
 Her master did, and like her he was only eighteen.
 Perhaps it was just that she had been naive, with her parents sheltering her too much.

   "Please, let me go," Hollie pleaded.
 This time she meant it.